trek-view/basecamp/_posts/2022-01-21-turn-360-photos-into-360-video-adobe-premiere.md

 This process does not create a GPS track in the video, so GPS data from original photos will be lost.

 Full telemetry needs to be written into the metadata in a standard structure (e.g [CAMM](https://developers.google.com/streetview/publish/camm-spec) or [GPMD](https://github.com/gopro/gpmf-parser)).
+Adobe Premiere cannot do this.

 ## The final timelapse